alexbraga/newsletter-signup/README.md

 ## Features

-- Fully functional signup form with Mailchimp API
+- Integration with Mailchimp API
 - Express routing

 #### Changes to the original project